 —Carolyn Gage, playwright and performer

-While you are waiting for your book to arrive in the mail, check out Julie’s latest writings.
+While you are waiting for your book to arrive in the mail, check out Julie’s poems.

 Julie Goell has degrees in directing and jazz stand-up bass, and is a certified teacher of Somatic Voicework™.
 She is the creator and performer of two one-woman shows, Woman in a Suitcase, and Opening Night Carmen: A Mopera, both of which have toured worldwide.
 She recently created and directs Peaks Island Puppets, and directs the Maine Singers Atelier.
 In a career spanning over five decades, she has performed and taught throughout Asia, Europe, South America, and the US as a actor, clown, comedian, designer, director, mime, musician, puppeteer, and singer.